-A typical BSN program requires four years of study, which includes both liberal arts courses and courses specific to the nursing profession.
-These courses include the medical sciences, leadership, research, and related courses as well as mathematics, humanities, social sciences, and administration.
+A typical BSN program requires four years of study integrating both liberal arts courses and courses specific to the nursing profession.
+Subjects covered include the medical sciences, leadership, research, mathematics, humanities, social sciences, and administration.

 College Choice Score: 100

 Average Net Price: $19,950

 Duke University offers a few pathways to BSN programs through its nationally recognized nursing school.
 The most popular option is the accelerated bachelor of science in nursing, which helps students complete the program in four consecutive semesters, or within 16 months.